robertbraeutigam/scan/README.md

 ### Message Choreography

 All communication happens through TCP/IP connections.
-There can be only one logical connection between the same source and target.
+There can be only one logical connection between any two parties.
 If a logical connection already exists, that must be used.
 If not, a new logical connection needs to be established.
 If there is already a TCP/IP connection from the source to the target, that TCP/IP connection must be used.
 If not, a new TCP/IP connection must be established first.

 The *initiator* of the connection is the party that opens the logical connection.
 The *responder* is the one that accepts the connection.

+It is an error to try to initiate or accept a connection if the peer is already a responder to the other party.
+Each party is either an initiator or responder with regards to another party with which a connection is already open.

 The overall choreography of the network protocol is as follows: